A de Broglie-Bohm Model of Pure Shape Dynamics: $N$-body system: de Broglie-Bohm Pure Shape Dynamics Model

+Having analysed the general framework of a quantum version of PSD, along with a concrete model thereof, it is instructive to get further physical insights into the quantum realm by carrying out a numerical analysis of this model, given the formidable mathematical obstacles to find realistic solutions.
+Let us first make some comments.

-With the set of equations~\eqref{eqsofstatescale} one can numerically solve for $R$ and $S$, obtain the quantum potential $V_Q(q) = -\frac{\Delta\,R}{2\,R}$, and use it to solve the equations for the shape variables.
-However, this path is a bit obscure as it crystallizes the various conceptual and technical issues, some of which are pointed out above.
+With the set of equations~\eqref{eqsofstatescale} one can numerically solve for $R$ and $S$, obtain the quantum potential $V_{\mathrm{qu}}(q) = -\frac{\Delta\,R}{2\,R}$, and use it to solve the equations for the shape variables.
+However, this path is somewhat obscure, as various conceptual and technical issues, some of which have already been pointed out above, crystallise into a nuanced situation.

 First of all, in order to solve the Schr\"odinger equation we need to specify the initial conditions $R_i$ and $S_i$ on shape space.
-This poses a conceptual difficulty, due to the problematic physical interpretation of the double ontology of particles and guiding wave in de Broglie-Bohm model.
-More precisely, there is no physical principle in the framework of PSD that determines the initial condition for the guiding wave from the theoretical perspective other than simplicity.\footnote{Initial conditions are always determined by experiments in standard practice.
-However, what we are concerned about is the ``whyness'' of these conditions from the point of view of our principles, not their empirical role.
-We believe there must be an underlying reason why we see (empirically) these conditions and not otherwise.} Hence, as will be explained below, we choose the simplest one, an initially homogeneous wave function that has no structure at all.
+This poses a conceptual difficulty, because there is no physical principle in the framework of PSD that determines the initial condition for the guiding wave, other than simplicity and lack of redundant initial structures (hence, a homogeneous wave function).\footnote{Initial conditions are always determined by experiments in standard practice.
+However, what we are concerned about is the \emph{justification} of these conditions from the point of view of our principles, not their empirical role.
+We believe there must be an underlying reason why we see, empirically, these conditions and not otherwise.
+In other words, once we move from the physics of subsystems, whose conditions are quite controllable, on to the whole universe, the role of initial conditions also possesses a law-like nature.} Hence, as will be explained below, we shall choose the simplest one, namely an initially homogeneous wave function with no structure at all.

-Another issue is the quantum coupling that is missing from the standard expression for quantum potential in~\eqref{parametrizedBohmianeqs}.
-Without any plausible physical explanation for the emergence of Planck's constant in the current framework, we include an artificial coupling to control the quantum corrections.
-Fortunately, as will be shown in the results, the ultimate qualitative behaviour of Bohmian trajectories seems to be generally independent of this coupling.
-In this numerical analysis, a factor of $10^{-1}$ has been chosen for convenience.
-Moreover, given that Newtonian potential is scale dependent and homogeneous of degree -1, the quantum potential has also been made homogeneous with the same degree.
-Therefore, the effective potential is
+Secondly, as discussed after \eqref{parametrizedBohmianeqs}, we shall include a coupling $k$ next to the quantum potential to control the quantum effect.
+Fortunately, as will be shown in the results, the ultimate qualitative behaviour of de Broglie-Bohm trajectories seems to be generally independent of this coupling.
+Moreover, given that the Newtonian potential is scale-dependent and homogeneous of degree $-1$, the quantum potential has also been made homogeneous with the same degree.
+Therefore, the effective potential reads: